AbiruEkanayaka/MemFlux/docs/internals/memory_management.md

 *   **Mechanism:**
     *   **`track_access`:** If a key is not in the vector, it's added.
     *   **`evict`:** A random index is chosen, and the key at that index is removed and returned.

+## Resetting the Manager

+The `MemoryManager` can be completely reset via the `reset()` method.
+This is called as part of the `WIPEDB` command.
+It clears all internal tracking structures (e.g., the LRU list, LFU frequencies) and resets the estimated memory counter to zero.